libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 #### Answers

-**NOTE:** This section is currently incomplete, we will complete it for v1.0 after we have dealt with the data leak.
+**NOTE:** This section is incomplete and originally supposed to be completed with a detailed analysis.
+The COVID pandemic put a halt to those plans sadly.
+We won't finish these sections or add more content.

 ---